eryph-org/samples/tutorial/README.md

 for latest geneset.
 The eryph genepool contains artifacts that can be shared within eryph - these artifacts are called genes.
 Genes of same purpose can be grouped in a geneset.

 The catlet parent genes will be downloaded from the eryph genepool if it isn't already available locally.
 It may take up to GB (for example for a Windows parent).
-Don't run this on your mobile device!
+If you have a limited amount of data on your Internet connection, do not do it without thinking about it ;-)

 You can see your catlet now in Hyper-V Manager and can start it like any other VM, or you can use the start-Catlet cmdlet to run it: